APRIL 25: Library Book Drop Off & Personal Item Pick Up Information

 Thank you for the support of our three districts.
 We are committed to maintaining the safety and health of our students and staff.

-Frenship ISD’s top priority is providing a safe environment for our students, staff, and families.
+One of Frenship ISD’s top priorities is providing a safe environment for our students, staff, and families.
 We understand there may be health concerns over the recent outbreak of respiratory illness caused by the new coronavirus called COVID-19.
 As with any safety or health concern, Frenship continues to closely monitor the situation and track information provided by the City of Lubbock Health Department, Texas Department of State Health Services (DSHS) and the Centers for Disease Control and Prevention (CDC).